Top ↑

 Because of technical limits, we can’t show the withdrawal or deposit amount—and the total balance—during the cardless flow.
 This makes users unsure if their transaction actually went through.

-Besides user pain points, I also laid out some high-level design goals to help keep the direction clear.
+Before starting, I also laid out some high-level design goals to help keep the direction clear.

 • Keep the experience as simple as using a regular cash card